-99 Marine Corps Operating Concept: How an Expeditionary Force Operates in the 21st Century (Washington, DC: Headquarters Marine Corps, 2016), 5.
+&lt;sup>99 Marine Corps Operating Concept: How an Expeditionary Force Operates in the 21st Century (Washington, DC: Headquarters Marine Corps, 2016), 5.

-warfare, was present in the 1982 Falklands War, but was contained to limited press releases and statements at the United Nations.
+&lt;sup>100 Information operations (IO), as with most twentieth-century warfare, was present in the 1982 Falklands War, but was contained to limited press releases and statements at the United Nations.
 IO was held at the strategic level and its effects on operations were minimal during the campaign.